NSAJones/codingTasks/README.md

 # Coding Tasks
 This is a couple of tasks for my CoGrammar software engineering bootcamp.
+Both tasks should work with vanilla Python, provided it is a recent version.

 ## Linked lists
 In `linked_list.py` I have made an implementation of a linked list that uses